YU000jp/YU000jp/README.md

    - This plugin is designed to provide workflows for the PARA method.
 It quickly adds page-tags property.
 - [📆Show Weekday and Week-number](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number)
    - Plugin for showing weekday and week number beside journal titles.
-   - Localize journal link 🆕
+   - Localize day of the week in journal links 🆕
 - [🛌Weekdays and Holidays (Templates)](https://github.com/YU000jp/logseq-plugin-weekdays-and-weekends)
    - Plugin for switching journal templates for weekdays and weekends, public holidays.
 - [📍Sticky Popup](https://github.com/YU000jp/logseq-plugin-sticky-popup)